-En español | According to the 2019 annual report of the Social Security Board of Trustees, the trust funds that disburse retirement, disability and other Social Security benefits will be depleted by 2035.
+En español | According to the 2020 annual report of the Social Security Board of Trustees, the surplus in the trust funds that disburse retirement, disability and other Social Security benefits will be depleted by 2035.
 That does not mean Social Security will no longer be around; it means the system will exhaust its cash reserves and will be able to pay out only what it takes in year-to-year in Social Security taxes.
-If this comes to pass, Social Security would be able to pay about 80 percent of the benefits to which retired and disabled workers are entitled.
+If this comes to pass, Social Security would be able to pay about 79 percent of the benefits to which retired and disabled workers are entitled.

 The money in the trust funds — one for “Old-Age and Survivors Insurance” (the official name for benefits paid to retirees and their families) and one for disability benefits — comes from three sources:

-- 88 percent from the 12.4 percent Social Security tax paid on most American workers’ earnings, through FICA payroll taxes (and employer matches) or the SECA taxes paid by self-employed people through their IRS returns.
+- 89 percent from the 12.4 percent Social Security tax paid on most American workers’ earnings, through FICA payroll taxes (and employer matches) or the SECA taxes paid by self-employed people through their IRS returns.

-- 4 percent from income taxes Social Security recipients pay on their benefits.
+- 3.4 percent from income taxes Social Security recipients pay on their benefits.

-- 8 percent from interest on the money in the trust funds.
+- 7.6 percent from interest on the money in the trust funds.

-The trust funds had $2.9 trillion in reserves at the end of 2018, but benefit payments going out are increasingly outstripping income, thanks to demographic and actuarial trends.
+The trust funds had $2.9 trillion in reserves at the end of 2019, but benefit payments going out are increasingly outstripping income, thanks to demographic and actuarial trends.
 While the boomers are swelling the ranks of retirees (and living, and collecting benefits, longer), lower birth rates in subsequent generations mean there are fewer workers paying into Social Security.